Beware of ‘contrived’ arrangements to access super, warns expert

 “In this case, you would question whether he has really met a condition release.
 Self-employed arrangements can make it more difficult to judge whether employment has really ceased.
 The same goes for those working as sole traders.”

-Hurst gave another example of a 60-year-old electrician who leaves their job as an employee and triggers a condition of release but then decides to operate a sole trader business mowing lawns or gardening.
+Hurst gave another example of a 60-year-old sole trader electrician who decided to stop providing electrical services and continue to operate a sole trader business mowing lawns or gardening.

-“They are operating as a sole trader which would mean there is really no cessation of employment.
+“They are continuing to operate as a sole trader which would mean there is really no cessation of employment.
 Primary producers and farmers are also complicated regarding the condition of ceasing employment.”

 “They tend to never retire in a lot of cases, or even if they're scaling back, sometimes it's difficult to show retirement for someone staying on the land.
 If they're selling up and leaving the land, it's pretty clear, but if they're staying, they're going to be doing some work.
 Then we may have to wait until 65 for them to have full access to their super.”